Robert Clary, Holocaust survivor who starred in TV's 'Hogan's Heroes', dies at 96 | Entertainment

 After the war, Clary's singing career took off in France.
 He moved to the United States in 1949 and comedian Eddie Cantor gave him national TV exposure.
 Clary later married Cantor's daughter Natalie.
 Clary performed on stage, in small film roles and in guest spots on TV before being cast in "Hogan's Heroes."
 His biggest film role was in director Robert Wise's "The Hindenburg" (1975) starring George C. Scott.

 Alarm over people trying to deny the Holocaust prompted Clary in 1980 to end his self-imposed silence about his experiences.
 He spent years traveling to schools in the United States and Canada speaking about the Holocaust.
 He also wrote an autobiography, "From the Holocaust to Hogan's Heroes."
 "We must learn from history," Clary told the Reno Gazette-Journal in 2002, "which we don't."
-(Reporting and writing by Will Dunham; Editing by Bill Trott)
+(Reporting and writing by Will Dunham; additional reporting by Danielle Broadway; Editing by Bill Trott and Diane Craft)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)